kbrakke/the-mythic-age/src/pages/weapons/manticore-weapons.md

 > ***Tail Spike.*** *Ranged Attack:* Proficiency Bonus + Dexterity Modifier to hit.
 100/200 ft., one target. *Hit:* 1d8 + Dexterity Modifier piercing damage

 In addition, you may now choose modifications for ranged weapons.
-### Minor Infusion - Shooting Spikes
+### Basic Infusion - Shooting Spikes
-A Minor manticore weapon gains an additional ability based it's weapon type.
+A manticore weapon gains an additional ability based it's weapon type.

 #### Shotel & Gladus
 ***One-Two Punch.*** You may make one ***Tail Spike*** attack as a bonus action on your turn.
 If you hit a creature with this weapon, you do not have disadvantage on the attack roll against that creature if they are within five feet of you.